outravoj/SNLP-Project/README.md

 # SNLP-Project
 This is a natural language processing project created for Aalto course SNLP.
 All the code was developed in Google Colab and this repository serves a storage for the final version of the project.
+This project consists of handling Quora question pairs dataset, firstly training a model just for recognizing if a pair of sentences are duplicates and then better models, which can then be used to find the most similar question from the dataset.

 ## Dataset
 Our dataset used tot rain our models was the kaggle dataset https://www.kaggle.com/c/quora-question-pairs.
 This model consists of question pairs along with label that indicates whether the questions are duplicates of each other.
 The dataset is saved in data/train.csv.